ZipThought/sdlc-guide/README.md

 Please read the [Contributing Guidelines](CONTRIBUTING.md) for information on how to contribute to this repository.

+## Referencing Guide

+This project use IEEE referencing style [[1]](#references).
+When referencing external sources or citing research in our documentation:

+1. Use inline citations with a number in square brackets, e.g., [1].
+2. Include a "References" section at the end of the document.
+3. List references in order of appearance, using a consistent format:
+   - For academic papers: Author(s), "Title," Journal, vol., no., pp., year, DOI (if available).
+   - For books: Author(s), "Title," Edition (if not first), Publisher, Year.
+   - For websites: Author(s) (if available), "Page Title," Website Name, URL (accessed date).
+4. When possible, include DOIs or stable URLs for online resources.

+Example:

+[1] P. Serrador and R. Turner, "What is Enough Planning?
+Results From a Global Quantitative Study," IEEE Trans.
+Eng.
+Manage., vol. 62, no. 4, pp. 462–474, Nov.
+2015, doi: 10.1109/TEM.2015.2448059.

 ## License

 This project is licensed under the [MIT License](LICENSE).